AI Image Batch Style Drift: Lock Style Across a Batch

 FAQ

 Q: How many reference images do I need to train a style LoRA?
-A: 20-50 high-quality references are enough for SDXL or Flux.
-Quality matters more than quantity — choose images that all clearly share the style you want to lock.
+A: 20 to 50 high-quality references are enough for SDXL or FLUX.2.
+Quality beats quantity: choose images that all clearly share the style you want to lock.
+Train against FLUX.2 [dev] or [klein], since [pro] and [flex] do not support LoRA training.

-Q: Will sref work across very different scenes (indoor product vs outdoor lifestyle)?
+Q: Will a style reference work across very different scenes (indoor product vs outdoor lifestyle)?
 A: Style transfers well; subject matter does not.
-The anchor image determines style adherence — color, lighting, lens look — but does not force the subject to match.
+The anchor determines style adherence (color, lighting, lens look) but does not force the subject to match.
+For scenes that differ a lot, a trained LoRA holds tighter than a single sref.

-Q: Why does my batch drift even with sref at maximum weight?
-A: Sref at max sometimes fights with scene prompts and degrades both.
-Drop to weight 100-150 and add explicit style descriptors.
-Also lock model version.
+Q: Why does my batch still drift even with sref at maximum weight?
+A: A maxed --sw often fights the scene prompt and degrades both.
+Drop it back into the 100 to 150 range, add explicit style descriptors in the prompt, and confirm you pinned the model version (and --sv if you are reusing an old sref code).

 Tags: #ai-image #Troubleshooting #style #batch